satya-das/cib/README.md

   - All C functions are assigned an integer value as its ID.
 This ID for an API will remain same across releases.
   - For every class/struct/union/namespace a **MethodTable** is defined which is basically an array of function pointers.
   - Library side glue code exports a C function that returns **MethodTable** for given class/struct/union/namespace ID.
   - Class definitions for client is generated with same class-name but without any data member other than an opaque pointer to original class defined by library.
-In * CIB  terminology* classes that are seen by client are called **proxy-classes** and the opaque pointer held by proxy-class is called **handle**.
+In *CIB terminology* classes that are seen by client are called **proxy-classes** and the opaque pointer held by proxy-class is called **handle**.
 This is basically pimpl pattern (aka bridge pattern) with pimpl pointing to object across component boundary.
   - Function ID is used as an index to fetch function pointer from **MethodTable**.
-  - Implementation of all functions including class methods, constructors, and destructors for classes at client side are provided by means of invoking function pointer from MethodTable.
+  - Implementation of all functions including methods, constructors, and destructors of proxy classes are provided by means of invoking function pointer from MethodTable.

-Above is broad description of CIB architecture but that only covers part where client can use classes defined by library.
-In reality a library can also export interface that client is expected to implement and in that case library will need to make calls to function implemented by clients.
-CIB architecture doesn't only ensure that function overridding by client works but also that it works in ABI compatible and stable way.
+Above is only broad description of CIB architecture.
+For understanding each peice of CIB architecture please have a look at **examples** below.
+Each example tries to explain one peice of CIB architecture.
+Since this github project is mainly about developing a tool that will automatically implement CIB architecture for a library the examples mentioned shows the code generated by CIB.
+Please be forewarned that little paitence will be required to analyse such code. :)

-All in all CIB avoids sharing of compiler generated _problematic_ stuffs across component boundary.
+In all cases CIB avoids sharing of compiler generated _problematic_ stuffs across component boundary.
 Below is the list of such compiler generated stuffs:
 1. Mangled function name.
 2. Virtual function table.
 3. Object layout.